renderedtext/semaphore-docs-new/source/docs/organizations/adding-a-user-to-an-organization.md

  <img src="/docs/assets/img/adding-a-user-to-an-organization/add-user-to-a-team.png" class="img-responsive img-bordered">

- If you invite the new user by email, they will need to accept the invitation before becoming a member of the organization.
+If you invite a new user who does not have an existing Semaphore account by email, they will need to accept the invitation before becoming a member of the organization.

 ##Next steps

-Once you have added a user to your organization, you will be able
+Once you have added a user to your organization, you will be able to:
-to:

 - [Limit their permissions on a specific project](/docs/organizations/can-i-limit-the-permissions-a-user-has-on-a-specific-project.html)
 - [Grant them the permission to manage projects](/docs/organizations/granting-users-permission-to-manage-projects-within-an-organization.html)